Running the rpmsg demo sample from Renesas

 42468 rzg2l_cm33_rpmsg_demo_non_secure_code.bin

-Starting the firmware
+Starting the firmware from U-Boot

-With the firmware files stored in the boot partition of the eMMC, they can be loaded from u-boot with the following commands:
+With the firmware files stored in the boot partition of the eMMC, they can be loaded from U-Boot with the following commands:

 dcache off